 Pro Bono Opportunities

-- Emphasize current standards of practice
+- Become familiar with current norms and standards of practice.

 A passion for international peacebuilding took CRES student Brittany Banna to New York City to intern as a campaign associate with The Control Arms Coalition.
 The CAC works to end the flow of arms and ammunition that fuel conflict, poverty and human rights abuses.
 Gaining skills and insight into international advocacy and outreach, Brittany assisted in the preparations for the 2019 Humanitarian Disarmament Forum.